Saturday, June 13, 2026

 Some say, the name Sringeri comes from one Sringara Bhatta, an accompaniment of Vidyaranya Swami, who is said to have removed his miserable Pretatva.
 Earlier to Vidyaranya, possibly Madhava Vidyaranya, who flourished in about 1450 CE, there was no established Shankara Pitha/ Matha, since it was presumably a Jain Center of learning.
 Earlier history of Advaita Matha here says, Swamis used to shift between Sringeri and Kudali.

-Some even say, the Matha institution came only after 1450 in South India.
+Some like P Hacker, even say, the Matha institution came only after 1450 in South India.
 There was a monument for Vidya Shankara Tirtha/Vidya Tirtha built on banks of Tunga by 1400.
 It has Samadhi of Vidyashankara Swami, with several Jain and Vaishnava figurines and architecture of those times.
 Tradition says the Sharadamba shrine adjasent to this structure was built several times, first with a golden image of Sharadamba, later Sandalwood image and now a bronze replica installed by around 1850.

 Wednesday, April 15, 2026